walokra/vidyo.io-connector-electron/README.md

 ## Prerequisites

 Create a directory for the electron sample (e.g. electronsample).
-Go to https://developer.vidyo.io/packages and download Mac OSX Package and/or Windows Package.
+Go to https://developer.vidyo.io/documentation/latest/getting-started and download SDK for macOS and/or Windows.
 We need the libraries and include files from these packages to build electron add-on.
 Extract the content of the package(s) into the new directory.

 ```